iramsk02/DataEngineering-Kafka-Zookeper-Real-Time-User-Activity-Tracker/README.md

 ### 1. Frontend (Client)

-A simple HTML/JavaScript web page that registers user activities as JSON events.
+A simple React web page that registers user activities as JSON events with a Dashboard.

 ### 2. Backend Producer (Node.js)